textpattern/textpattern.github.io/faqs/clean-urls-do-not-work.md

 Some servers support `mod_rewrite`, but require some additional configuration in order to make it work properly.

-If your web server is Apache, and supports `mod_rewrite` in `.htaccess`, you can find some suggestions for specific web hosts [in this forum thread](https://forum.textpattern.io/viewtopic.php?id=7702).
+If your Apache web server supports `mod_rewrite` in `.htaccess`, you can find some suggestions for specific web hosts [in this forum thread](https://forum.textpattern.io/viewtopic.php?id=7702).

 On servers that support `mod_rewrite`, the most common solution is to uncomment (remove the leading `#` from) this line in `.htaccess`: